Wecncode/Team-Teenwise---Mental-Health/README.md

 # Team-Teenwise---Mental-Health

-this a team project built during wecncode ai hackathon
+This a team project built during wecncode ai hackathon

-objective:
+Objective:
-help students and teens with mental health etc....
+Help students and teens with mental health etc....